Caring For Our Puppies

-As the puppies start to frolic, they’re free to mingle with the family, exploring our gardens when the weather’s a thumbs-up, with mom and siblings as their adventure buddies.
+As the puppies start to frolic, requiring more stimulation than a few toys in a play pen they’re free to mingle with our extended four legged family.
+As we much prefer to be outdoors than in, our puppies are given the opportunity to explore the outside world in our gardens when the weather’s a thumbs-up, with mom and siblings as their adventure buddies.

 Health Check & Vaccinations